Cray-HPE/sigstore-poc/README.md

-# build-playground
+# Sigstore HPE POC

-Playground for building an example e2e pipeline using Tekton Pipelines / Chains for Python.
+Playground for building an example e2e pipeline using Tekton Pipelines, Chains, Dashboard, Sigstore Rekor, Cosign and Fulcio for Python and Kind and/or GCP/GKE.

 **NOTE** sbom/trivy tasks do not work on arm without fetching a [tekton pipelines update](https://github.com/tektoncd/pipeline/issues/4548)